Papers#

 Other resources#

-Matteo Carandini wrote a short, succint and memorable essay that explains how to write a paper (with him).
+Matteo Carandini wrote a short, succint and memorable essay that explains how to write a paper (with him, and more generally).

-If you take only one of Carandini’s recommendations to heart, it is that you should read “The science of scientific writing” by Gopen and Swan (1990)
+If you have more time, and want to Carandini’s recommendations to heart, you can also read “The science of scientific writing” by Gopen and Swan (1990).